saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest.md

 These introductory words are to thank my mentor [Alan Somers](https://github.com/asomers), for accepting the proposal, helping and guiding me through this journey!
-His high availability helped me a lot to do this project!
+His high availability and his contributions helped me a lot to do this project!

 ## Code